 COVID-19 has not stopped Good Shepherd Hospice from caring for patients in the comfort of their home and in our dedicated inpatient hospice units in Port Jefferson and Rockville Centre.

-We’ve implemented new practices and protocols to ensure the safety of those we care for during every visit and to keep our program strong, safe and effective, including:
+Our practices and protocols ensure the safety of those we care for during every visit and to keep our program strong, safe and effective, including:

 - Screening all patients and family members prior to each visit to make sure all the right infection control precautions are used during the visit.

-- Patients and their family members in the home are asked to wear a face covering when we visit.
+- Patients and their family members in the home or when visiting in our hospice in-patient centers do not have wear a face covering when visiting.

 - When we care for COVID-19 patients our staff will use disposable or dedicated equipment for that person, such as stethoscopes, and we carefully dispose of all personal protective equipment outside the home once our visit is complete.